Christian-Blank/the-company-os/os/domains/charters/data/rules-service.charter.md

 ---

 ## 1 Purpose
 Provide a **single, deterministic source of truth** for all `.rules.md` documents and expose them to humans, coding agents, and workflows through stable read / sync / query interfaces.
+This includes validating rules documents as a core capability of the service.

 ## 2 Scope
 * Stage 0: file discovery & sync